Snapchat/KeyDB-docs/docs/modules-api-ref.md

     void RedisModule_FreeString(RedisModuleCtx *ctx, RedisModuleString *str);

-Free a module string object obtained with one of the Redis modules API calls that return new string objects.
+Free a module string object obtained with one of the KeyDB modules API calls that return new string objects.

 It is possible to call this function even when automatic memory management